top of page

 Types of Talking Therapy Explained: CBT, Counselling & Psychotherapy

-You’ve made the brave decision to seek help.
-You sit down, open Google, and search for a "therapist in Hinkley" or "help with anxiety near me'.
-Suddenly, you are hit with a wall of acronyms: CBT, DBT, EMDR, ACT.
-It’s an "alphabet soup" that can feel overwhelming.
+You’ve made the decision to seek help and sit down, open Google, and search for a "therapist in Hinkley" or "help with anxiety near me'.
+Suddenly, you are hit with a wall of acronyms: CBT, DBT, EMDR, ACT and a list of job titles that seem to mean slightly different things depending on who you ask.

 One of the most common sources of confusion is the job titles themselves.
 What is the difference between a Counsellor and a Psychotherapist?